Katee/treasurer-tools/Readme.md

 ## Usage

+* `./treasure info name` List all info on a user (or multiple users that match name.)
 * `./treasure payments` List all payments
 * `./treasure payments filter` List all payments that contain the text in 'filter' somewhere in the name, amount, type, date or notes.
 * `./treasure payment add 50.00 cash Katherine Murphy` Create a new payment of $50 of type cash for the user Katherine Murphy.